 The Retroid Pocket 5 is the device that made everyone start taking sub-$300 Android handhelds seriously.
-A 5.5-inch OLED, Snapdragon 865, capable cooling, and a price that undercuts every comparable spec sheet on the market.
-After several weeks with one, here's where the hype is earned and where it isn't.
+A 5.5-inch OLED, Snapdragon 865, and a price that undercuts every comparable spec sheet on the market.
+This review sorts where the hype is earned from where it isn't.

-Price: $259 on Amazon.
+Price: around $220–$260 on Amazon, depending on configuration and current listing.
 Buy the Retroid Pocket 5 on Amazon →

 Quick verdict